nishkeni/nishkeni.github.io/_pages/about.md

 News
 ======

-* July 2019 - I am joining Amazon.com as a Data Scientist in the Marketing Measurement Team!
+* July 2019 - I am joining Amazon.com as a Data Scientist in the Advertising Measurement & Optimization Team!

 * June 2019 - I received the Secure and Private AI Scholarship by Facebook AI & Udacity.